offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/Object Painting_TOPIC
 ```

 Similar to object painting, the placement of a seam can be painted on to the object.
-In the Prepare screen's 3D viewport, select the object and paint a seam by using the seam paint tool in Prepare screen's toolbar (button 17, keyboard shortcut P), which will present a pop-up with scaling parameters / controls.
+In the Prepare screen's 3D viewport, select the object and paint a seam by using the seam paint tool in Prepare screen's toolbar (button 17, keyboard shortcut P), which will present a pop-up with painting parameters / controls.

 ![Bambu Studio Prepare screen toolbar](bambu_studio_prepare_toolbar.png)